ExtremeAddons/extreme_pbr_docs/docs/displacement.rst

 ####################

-In Simple PBR mode, (TODO: Insert link to preferences to set Simple PBR mode), accessing the Material Editor panel (TODO: Link to Material Editor panel in Simple PBR mode) you can adjust the intensity of the Microdisplacement using the **Displacement MidLevel** and **Displacement Scale** parameters present in the panel.
+In Simple PBR mode, :ref:`me_material_nexus_type`, accessing the Material Editor panel :ref:`me_simple_pbr_type` you can adjust the intensity of the Microdisplacement using the **Displacement MidLevel** and **Displacement Scale** parameters present in the panel.
 Make sure you have selected the material that has the active Microdisplacement from the :ref:`material_list` otherwise you will not